ZephyrTransport/zephyr-website/election.md

 img: bike-bridge.jpg
 ---

-The annual board election member meeting will be held August 4th 2020 at 10AM PDT.
+The annual board election member meeting will be held November 12th 2021 at 1:30 PDT.

 ## Become a member to vote